-- Estimating volatility regime using the Hurst index — As we know by now, the Hurst index is a measure of the timeseries autocorrelation.
+- Estimating volatility regime using the Hurst index — As we know by now, the Hurst index is a measure of the time-series autocorrelation.
 Empirical studies have shown that this index stays relatively stable at a very low level most times (Gatheral et. al found that for equity indices H=0.13 on long term horizon), this means that volatility exhibits in normal markets strong mean reversion.
-Historically speaking, during period of financial stress that index tends to rise significantly, therefore, we can use that indicator as a signal of change in volatility regime.
+Historically speaking, during periods of financial stress that index tends to rise significantly, therefore, we can use that indicator as a signal of change in the volatility regime.

-2. Modeling volatility arb in stocks — as per paper published by Glasserman et He(2018), volatility arb strategies that were long stocks with rough volatility and short stocks with smooth volatility earned excess return.
+2. Modeling volatility arb in stocks — as per a paper published by Glasserman et He(2018), volatility arb strategies that were long stocks with rough volatility and short stocks with smooth volatility earned excess return.

 3. S&P500/VIX smile joint calibration — Probably the biggest achievement in the field of rough volatility research.
 As S&P500/VIX dynamic is in the epicenter of US equity market (and some would say the epicenter of modern finance), it’s the subject of huge interest by quant researchers and practitioners.
 Julien Guyon’s research and attempt to solve the joint smile calibration of S&P500/VIX proved to be successful (as per his latest findings, dated to the beginning of 2020).
 This is a major breakthrough, as past attempts, using different dynamics and models were not successful in accurately calibrating the two volatility surfaces jointly.
 This research shows that the assumption of rough volatility is probably superior to other volatility dynamics that were assumed to be describing the volatility dynamic.